If you apply for a visa that lasts longer than 6 months you need to pay IHS fee.

 You don’t need to use the healthcare surcharge service or get an IHS reference number for your visa application.
 Instead, you’ll need to pay for any healthcare treatment you receive through the NHS at the point you use it.

 Those applying from outside the UK will need to make their IHS payment at the same time as paying for their visa application using the online application process.

-You can register an online account via: Visa4UK
+You can register an online account via Visa4UK

 Visa applications made inside the UK, you’ll have to pay if:

 If you’re a national of a country from outside the EU and you’re applying to extend your visa for any length of time, including applications for 6 months or less (but you’re not applying to remain in the UK permanently) you’ll still need to pay even if you have private medical insurance.
 We recommend paying before submission of your application as FLR application forms request your IHS number.
-UKVI will contact you if you haven’t paid they also have the right to return your application as invalid within 7-10 days if you fail to pay within time of there request.
+UKVI will contact you if you haven’t paid they also have the right to return your application as invalid within 7-10 days if you fail to pay within a time of there request.

-You can register for an account via: IHS FEE
+You can register for an account via IHS FEE

 (3).When you’ll need an IHS reference number

 You’ll need to use the payment service to get an immigration health surcharge (IHS) reference number but you won’t need to pay if:

 You’re applying for a Tier 2 ICT visa or you’re their dependent